zirpo/auto-blogger-repo/memory-bank/progress.md

 - The correct footer with social links and proper styling has been restored to the main blog and posts.
 - The `_includes/base.njk` file has been reverted to the correct version from "Change Request: BLOG-09", and duplicate footer CSS has been removed from `css/style.css`.
 - The site title has been updated to "AIficionado".
-- The "Impressum" link has been removed from the main navigation menu.
+- The "Impressum" link is removed from the main navigation menu.
-- The navigation menu has been aligned to the right (still needs further adjustment).
+- The navigation menu is aligned to the right (still needs further adjustment).
 - The homepage now features the latest post in a prominent section, and all other posts are correctly displayed.

 ## What's Left to Build